aminladhari/baya/README.md

 # baya
-Desktop app for factory
+Desktop App for factory
 this project is about a desktop app for a company (Marble & Granit activity)